glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 Fields
 ------

-The fields tab is used to add additional fields.
+The fields tab is used to add additional fields and modify native ones.
 You can customise them by indicating whether they should be text, URL, date, etc.

 Create a custom field